gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_3_parse_ble_tlv_responses.md

             event.set()
 ```

+{% note %}
-{% note We also first parse the response but that will be described in the next section. %}
+We also first parse the response but that will be described in the next section.
+{% endnote %}

 We can see the individual packets being accumulated in the log: